BAPyA/Policies/code-of-conduct/COC_PyBay.md

 Attendees of all ages are welcome at PyBay!
 Attendees 15 years of age and under are welcome to attend with a legal guardian.
 Both people should be registered for the conference and have badges.
 The legal guardian should be with the child at all times and the child should never be left alone at the conference.

-##What to do in case of violations
+##Code of Conduct Reporting process

-If you believe that someone is violating the Code of Conduct during one of our events, please contact the CoC team immediately by emailing us at conduct@pybay.com.
+If you believe that someone is violating the Code of Conduct during one of our events, please contact the CoC team immediately by emailing us at [conduct@pybay.com](mailto:conduct@pybay.com).

 To help us respond in the best way to the situation, please follow the Code of Conduct Reporting.
 The CoC representatives employ the Code of Conduct Response to handle reports.

 If you believe a member of staff is violating our Code of Conduct, please reach out to one of the conference chairs, Slava (slavabal@gmail.com) or Hemanti (hemantisd@gmail.com).

 All reports will be kept confidential where legally possible.
 In some cases a public statement might be required (for example in a CoC transparency report following conferences), but these reports are anonymized and do not include any personally identifying information.
 In the event of involvement with law enforcement, we will comply with their requests as legally required.
-Thanks

-This code of conduct is largely based on the Write The Docs Code of Conduct, which in turn is based on the Django Project Code of Conduct and the original text of the Speak Up! project, inspired in its turn by the Fedora Project, as well as the Python Mentorship Project and many others.
+This Code of Conduct is largely based on the Write The Docs Code of Conduct, which in turn is based on the Django Project Code of Conduct and the original text of the Speak Up! project, inspired in its turn by the Fedora Project, as well as the Python Mentorship Project and many others.
+This is also largley based on PyCascades Code of Conduct with special thanks and appreciation.